KDE/documentation-docs-kdenlive-org/troubleshooting/windows_issues.rst

 To fix this you have to kill the running process: press and hold :kbd:`Ctrl + Shift + Esc` &  expand the task manager by clicking :menuselection:`all details`.
 Then find :file:`kdenlive.exe` &  :file:`dbus-daemon.exe`, and click :menuselection:`End task` for both of them.

-Or download the ` Archive File: Kdenlive-kill.zip <Kdenlive-kill.zip>`_
+Or download the ::download:`Kdenlive-kill.zip </files/Kdenlive-kill.zip>` ` Archive File: Kdenlive-kill.zip <Kdenlive-kill.zip>`.
-.
 Unpack it and just double-click the batch file which kills all running **Kdenlive** processes.

 Kdenlive cannot be uninstalled